Listeners and Events in Laravel

 // or __invoke()

-of the corresponding listener.
+Of the corresponding listener.

 Important changes since Laravel 11: listener auto-discovery